Attaining Spiritual Peace

 2. Stop watching TV

 TV bombards our minds with an endless stream of input, most of which is not positive.
-I broke the TV habit almost 20 years ago and can attest that when I watch TV now, my mind and eyes get tired quickly because there’s just too much sensory input in a short time.
-I can’t think of any spiritual master who spent a lot of time watching TV.
+I kicked the TV habit years ago and it did wonders for my happiness.
+And I’ve never heard of any spiritual master who spends a lot of time watching TV.

-Once we’ve halved the number of thoughts we have by eliminating the negative half, we need to fill the vacuum by stretching the positive thoughts.
-If we leave the vacuum empty, it will attract negative or idle thoughts back into our minds.
+Once we’ve halved the number of thoughts we have by eliminating the negative half, we need hold the remaining positive thoughts longer.
+Tthese are practical ways to do that.

 1. Read and reflect